1996–97 Milwaukee Bucks season: Regular season

+Aftermath

-Following the season, Baker was traded to the Seattle SuperSonics in an off-season three-team trade, while Newman was dealt to the Denver Nuggets, Douglas, who was involved in a trade with the Cleveland Cavaliers, signed as a free agent with the New Jersey Nets, and Earl was released to free agency.
+Following the season, Baker was traded to the Seattle SuperSonics in an off-season three-team trade, and after four seasons with the Bucks, while Newman was traded to the Denver Nuggets on draft day.
+Meanwhile, Douglas, who was involved in a trade with the Cleveland Cavaliers, signed as a free agent with the New Jersey Nets, and Earl was released to free agency.